-Summer Land is the small, but distinctive, white crag that sits high on the hillside directly opposite the central part of Claim-It-All and has the dubious distinction of having the longest approach at Skaha (75 minutes)!
+Summer Land is the small, but distinctive, white crag that sits high on the hillside directly opposite the central part of Claim-It-All and has the dubious distinction of having the longest approach at Skaha (75 minutes!)
 And no, the name is not a reference to the crag’s proximity to the town of Summerland!
 It faces west, so gets morning shade.
 However the long open approach makes it hot going on a warm day and it is probably best visited during cooler weather when the mornings are cool and you are looking for somewhere to climb in the afternoon sun.
-The routes are short (10 – 16 m), require 5 to 8 quick draws and were developed by Tom Freebairn and Alan Massin during 2016 and 2017.
+The routes are short (10 – 16 m), require 5 to 8 quick draws and were developed by Tom Freebairn, Alan Massin and Owen Smith during 2016 and 2017.

 L to R, the routes are:

 1 Fertile Crescent 11a 5 bolts 10 m.
 Owen Smith.